-- Bring in houseplants and tropicals, if you plan to overwinter them.
+- If you haven’t already, bring in any houseplants and tropicals that remain outside, even if they are under covered areas.
 This includes crotons you may have used in your fall decor; they will do nicely indoors in bright, indirect light.

-- Depending on how hard the freeze is, expect some damage on mums.
-If possible, bring them inside or protect with a white cloth such as a sheet or frost blanket.
+- If possible, bring your mums inside.
+You can try to protect the blooms with a white cloth such as a sheet or frost blanket if leaving them outside.
 Remove covering the next morning after the freeze warning has past.
 If you are trying to make your mums last until Thanksgiving, you might have to take this steps a few times between now and then.
 Remove damaged blooms to keep mums looking fresh.
 Eventually, they will just go dormant and can either be discarded or planted as a tender perennial.

 Have questions?
 Give us a call!